Medically reviewed by Drugs.com. Last updated on Feb 12, 2022.

 Use arformoterol only as directed by your doctor.
 Do not use more of it and do not use it more often than recommended on the label, unless otherwise directed by your doctor.
 Using the medicine more often may increase the chance of serious unwanted effects.

-You will use arformoterol with an inhaler device called a nebulizer.
+You will use arformoterol with an inhaler device called a nebulizer connected to an air compressor.
 The nebulizer turns the medicine into a fine mist that you breathe in through your mouth and to your lungs.
-Your caregiver will show you how to use your nebulizer.
+Your caregiver will show you how to use your nebulizer and compressor.

 To use the inhalation solution in the nebulizer: